zbumar17/insect-classification-deep-learning/README.md

 **“Insect Genus Classification Using Transfer Learning and Hybrid Ensemble Models.”**

 The project investigates the use of deep learning, transfer learning, and hybrid ensemble learning for automated insect genus classification using image datasets collected from publicly available third-party repositories.
-A custom Convolutional Neural Network (CNN), four transfer learning models, and a hybrid ensemble model were developed, trained, evaluated, and compared.
+Several transfer learning models and a hybrid ensemble model were developed, trained, evaluated, and compared for automated insect genus classification.

+---

 ## 1. Project Overview

 Accurate identification of medically and environmentally important insect genera is useful for entomological research, vector surveillance, public health monitoring, and automated image-based biodiversity analysis.

 This project classifies insect images into seven genera using convolutional deep learning models.
-The study compares the performance of a custom CNN, individual transfer learning architectures, and a hybrid ensemble model that combines the outputs of the best-performing models.
+The study compares the performance of individual transfer learning architectures and a hybrid ensemble model that combines the outputs of high-performing models.

 The main goals of this repository are to: